aweymo/cs_land/index.md

     enabled: false
     url: ''
     button_text: ''
-- template: 1-column-text
-  block: one-column-1
-  headline: Full List of Text Mining Resources for Each Community
-  slug: tm1
-  content: can be viewed here
 - template: hero-banner-w-image
   block: hero-2
   content: 'Andrew Weymouth is an archivist, exhibit designer and writer working in